The 20 Best Cerebral Hypoxia Doctors in Austria

 Innsbruck, AT

-Bernd Pelster practices in Innsbruck, Austria.
+Bernd Pelster practices practicing medicine in Innsbruck, Austria.
 Mr. Pelster is rated as an Advanced expert by MediFind in the treatment of Cerebral Hypoxia.
-His top areas of expertise are Cerebral Hypoxia, Helminthiasis, and Secernentea Infections.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Cerebral Hypoxia, Helminthiasis, and Secernentea Infections.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.